 Installing Solar Panels in Ideal Locations

 In order to get as much power from the sun as possible, you have to choose the ideal locations for the panels that will be placed on your roof.
 The perfect roof for solar panels is south facing and angled between 30 and 45 degrees.
 Solar panels installed on roofs like this will receive the maximum amount of sunlight.
-However, east and west facing roofs can also have solar panels installed.
+However, east and west facing roofs can also have solar panel installation.
 The solar panels will be just 15% less effective, so they are still a good option.

 In terms of the amount surface area needed to install a large system that will be able to generate enough electricity to power your entire home, you may need up to 93 square metres of space and ample amounts of sunlight throughout the day to achieve the highest benefits.
 Therefore, if the roof is shaded by obstructions such as trees, the solar panels will be less effective.

 Calculate How Many Solar Panels You Need to Install

 Another factor to consider is how many panels you need to install in order to address your particular energy needs.
 Some households consume more energy than others, so you should perform a calculation to figure out the ideal number of panels for your property if you want to run your home completely on solar power though a commercial solar panel installation.

 Begin by calculating the daily average for electrical demand for your household.
 This should be in kilowatt-hours.
 Then multiply this number by 0.25 to get an idea of the size of the solar array you’ll need to meet this daily demand.

 Remember, though, that other factors should be considered as well, including the angle of your roof, how shaded it is, and the climate of your region.